Dementia Friendly Health Walks aim to provide a safe, supported, and caring space to make time outdoors with other people relaxing and fun.

 Dementia Friendly Health Walks are a fantastic opportunity for people to socialise safely outdoors and help improve mobility, confidence and overcome feelings of isolation.

 Currently, Health Walks are permitted under the organised sport (coaching) guidance and current Scottish Government local protection levels.
-A maximum of 15 participants can attend a registered Health Walk with detailed risk assessments carried out and physical distancing maintained.
 Find out more by watching our video and reading our guidance.

 People living with dementia benefit from being outdoors and in contact with nature as it can help relieve stress, increase self-esteem, produce vitamin D, and exercise the brain, helping with memory and cognitive functioning.
 Find out more.

 Find the location of Dementia Friendly Health Walks across Scotland using our online map.

 How to become a Dementia Friendly Walk Leader

 If you currently are a Paths for All trained Walk Leader you may like to consider upskilling with our Dementia Friendly Walk Leader training to increase your knowledge and skills to deliver walks that are safe and enjoyable for people living with dementia.

 If your walking group would like to develop your Health Walk to become more accessible, you will be taking the first step to formalising your Dementia Friendly Health Walk with Paths for All.
 If applicable, please speak to your local Project Coordinator in the first instance with regards to accessing this training, otherwise please get in touch at firstname.lastname@example.org.